sasschaefer/Building-GPT-from-Scratch/README.md

 We tracked training using perplexity and applied early stopping with patience to prevent overfitting.
 The best model checkpoints were saved based on validation performance.
 The model was able to generate text conditioned on a given context.
 Loss and validation curves were recorded to visualize training dynamics and assess model performance.

+Training and validation losses consistently decreased with the number of epochs, indicating effective learning without overfitting.
+The model achieved a steady reduction in perplexity on validation data, confirming that the hardcoded neural embedding layer was able to capture sequential patterns in the Shakespeare corpus.

 ### Task 4
 In this task, we extended our previous n-gram models to a small GPT-style transformer for Shakespeare text generation.
 The focus was on implementing essential components, particularly causal self-attention, manually—without relying on PyTorch’s built-in transformer modules.
 Full transformer blocks were not reimplemented from scratch, but each block included layer normalization, a manually coded attention mechanism, and an MLP with GELU activation.